elmicro/srec2bin_py/README.md

 * warn if there are any data bytes below start / beyond end address specified by the user

 ### Copyright, License
-This software is Copyright (C)2017 by ELMICRO - https://elmicro.com<br>
+This software is Copyright (C)2017 by ELMICRO Computer - https://elmicro.com<br>
 and may be freely used, modified and distributed under the terms<br>
 of the MIT License - see accompanying LICENSE.md for details